spitschan/ShapeToolbox/_sources/gallery-bubbles.txt

 Code for producing the model::

-  % A function that makes a "dome" shape, a half-sphere, that are used
+  % A function that makes a "dome" shape, a hemisphere, that are used
   % to give the appearance of bubbles.
 The first
   % input argument is distance, the second is the radius of the
   % half-sphere.
-Negative radius makes a dent, positive a bump. f = @(d,r) (d<=r).*sqrt(r^2 - d.^2);
+  f = @(d,r) (d<=r).*sqrt(r^2 - d.^2);

   % Make the model.
 The three rows of the parameter matrix define three